WhoAmI78654/WhoAmI78654/README.md

-- 👋 Hi, I’m @WhoAmI78654
+- 👋 Hi, I’m whoami0 / whoami78654
-- 👀 I’m interested in coding games
+- 👀 I’m interested in coding games and cybersecurity
-- 🌱 I’m currently learning GML, Python, C#, Java, GdScript
-- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me: you can't
+- 📫 How to reach me: Discord @wh0ami0, Email: whoami78954@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: turtles have 2 eyes

 <!---
 WhoAmI78654/WhoAmI78654 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.